Madadog/foam-synth/README.md

 * Build-your-own algorithm with the FM matrix
 * Feedback on every oscillator
+* DAHDSR envelopes
+* More operators
+* More wave types
 * 32-bit floating point for all audio

 ## Building